 Jorja begins the album by detailing her experience falling in love for the first time in Teenage Fantasy.
 This is followed up by her contemplating the end, and break-down, of her relationship and how she seemed to lose herself within the relationship on the next track Where Did I Go?.
 In following songs such as On Your Own and The One, Jorja goes back and forth, contemplating who is to blame in the breakdown of the relationship, and her conflicting feelings about love.
 We then see Smith depart from the underlying theme of love when we get to Blue Lights, reflecting Jorja’s own need to take a break from affairs of the heart, and we see her delve into more political content in this grittier and more rap influenced track.
 In the final tracks Tomorrow and Don’t Watch Me Cry, we see Jorja having returned to the main theme of love and, while incorporating a more explicit subtext of loss, we see Jorja still trying to find herself.
 While also having come to terms with what happened in her ex-relationship and her part to play in its end.

 In terms of what’s next for Jorja, she has just spent the last couple of months on her Lost and Found Tour which began in July, and she has more performances lined up over the next couple of months.
 So if you are able to grab some tickets before they have all sold out, definitely see if you can go and hear Jorja’s incredible vocals live.
 And if not, still make sure to give her debut album Lost & Found and listen, which will no doubt leave you feeling some type of way.

-Post By Stevie Carter
+Written By Stevie Carter